eric-s-s/dice-tables/README.rst

 Any subclass of ProtoDie no longer has the .tuple_list() method.
 It has been replaced by the .get_dict() method which returns a dictionary and not a list of tuples.

-scinote and graph_pts were re-written as objects: NumberFormatter, GraphDataGenerator. two functions, format_number and graph_pts are wrapper functions for these objects.
-Several class methods were changed to properties.
+scinote and graph_pts were re-written as objects: NumberFormatter and GraphDataGenerator.
+Two functions, format_number and graph_pts, are wrapper functions for these objects.

 For output: The string for StrongDie now puts parentheses around the multiplier. stats() now shows tiny percentages.
 Any exponent between 10 and -10 has that extraneous zero removed: '1.2e+05' is now '1.2e+5'.

+Several AdditiveEvents class methods were changed to properties.
 Here are all the original methods and their changes.
 You should be able to copy and paste this.

 CONVERSIONS = {